adamscharlotte/L-NAME-Proteomic-Assessment/README.md

 The peptides.txt output was analyzed further with MSqRob2 <https://github.com/statOmics/msqrob2>.
 We performed data normalisation, protein inference, protein quantification, and looked for differentially expressed proteins (DEPs) at 2 weeks, 8 weeks, and 16 weeks.
 Additionally we performed a 2-way ANOVA.

+The specific settings used to compile the lists of DEPs can be found in the R Markdown scripts <https://github.com/adamscharlotte/L-NAME-Proteomic-Assessment/tree/main/MSqRob2/Rmd>.

 Contact
 -------